Cranial Osteopath for Back Pain

 What is the Difference between Osteopathy and Cranial Osteopathy?

 The treatment techniques, generally speaking Cranial Osteopathy has a more gentle approach.
-Whilst Osteopathy can use more direct structural techniques.
+Whilst Osteopathy can use joint articulations and spinal manipulations.
 However both have the same narrative that we recognise the body’s ability to heal if restrictions are removed to promote healing.
-The challenge is to identify the restrictions by working with the patients as these can be biological, psychological and social factors which are contributing towards your symptoms or preventing healing.
+The challenge is to identify the restrictions by working with the patients as these can be biological, psychological and social factors which are contributing towards your symptoms.
 At Wellthy Clinic we are trained in both treatment styles so can use one style or the other or both within a session depending on the clients and the presentation.

 Why is my Lower Back Worse in the Morning?